 duty, or breach of contract, by an attorney that results in harm or damages

 to their client.
 In order for the attorney's actions or failures to

 rise to the level of negligence necessary for a viable claim, the plaintiff

 needs to demonstrate that the attorney's actions or failures were

 more than simply poor legal strategy.
 A plaintiff must show that the lawyer's

 acts resulted from errors that no reasonable attorney would make.
 Their

-attorney must have failed to use the ordinary care and skill that other"reasonably
+attorney must have failed to use the ordinary care and skill that other

-prudent" lawyers would use in a similar case or similar circumstances.
+"reasonably prudent" lawyers would use in a similar case or

 We are ready to hear the details of your case and answer any questions